Planetarium Shows

 “We are delighted to play a part in encouraging those of all ages to engage in leading edge science in the museum dedicated to New Hampshire space pioneers Christa McAuliffe and Alan Shepard,” notes Bart Fromuth.
 “I will never forget my first visit to the planetarium as a student on a school field trip.
 The experience was transformative.
 As a father, I want that experience for my children.
 As a business leader, I want to encourage students of all ages to engage in science, technology, engineering, and math at the Discovery Center’s Freedom Energy Logistics Planetarium and be inspired to pursue careers in these fields.”

 The Freedom Energy Logistics Planetarium originally opened in 1990 in a facility named the “Christa McAuliffe Planetarium”.
 In 2009, the original organization quadrupled in size, expanded its mission to include both Christa McAuliffe and her hero, Admiral Alan B. Shepard, Jr., and reopened as a 45,000-square-foot, two-story science museum.
 Its name was legally changed in April 2009 from the Christa McAuliffe Planetarium to the McAuliffe-Shepard Discovery Center.
 From 2009-2011, five key areas and several exhibits in the new museum were adopted by community-oriented corporations.
 The new three-year partnership between Freedom Energy Logistics and the McAuliffe-Shepard Discovery Center has reopened the possibility of adopting and naming additional key spaces and activities in the center, ranging from a board room to a major function room to a science playground.
-Interested companies and individuals are invited to contact Development Director, Katie Marinoff-Silk at the Discovery Center for more information.
+Interested companies and individuals are invited to contact Executive Director, Melissa Edwards at the Discovery Center for more information.